MostAwesomeDude/construct/docs/transition.rst

 LazyStruct LazyRange LazySequence were added

-OnDemand now returns a paramterless lambda that returns the parsed object
+OnDemand returns a parameterless lambda that returns the parsed object

 OnDemandPointer was dropped